 Breast Feeding: The advantages of breast feeding have been well proven in the prevention of infection in tender infants during their first year of life.
 A nursing mother passively passes antibodies against many infections through her milk.
 Even partial nursing aids protection.

 Infections during winter: Nursing should not be stopped and where possible, extended until the spring.

 Starting Kindergarten in the First Year: Where possible, the child’s entry to kindergarten should be delayed until the spring.
 It is important to note and understand that starting the under one-year-old in kindergarten during winter means almost certain infection of the infant from viruses and bacteria.
-A delayed start during the warmer months will delay the appearance of childhood diseases till a later stage when he will be better able to cope with the disease.
+A postponed start during the warmer months will delay the appearance of childhood diseases till a later stage when the child will be better able to cope with the disease.